liushuyu6666/Knowledge/Deployment/Ansible.md

 # Overview
 Ansible is a powerful automation tool designed to facilitate the management of remote systems while ensuring they adhere to predefined configurations.
-This explanation is based on the official Ansible documentation available at (the official website)[https://docs.ansible.com/ansible/latest/getting_started/index.html].
+This explanation is based on the official Ansible documentation available at [the official website](https://docs.ansible.com/ansible/latest/getting_started/index.html).

 A fundamental Ansible environment comprises three core components: